Palo Alto Food Culture

 Miniature plant-based patties that bleed beet juice, topped with carmelized onions that stick to your fingers long after the last bite.
 The brioche buns are toasted on the same griddle that sears the Beyond patties, picking up their smoky char.

-Silicon Valley R&D meets late-night bar food; the recipe was beta-tested at Stanford’s d.school hackathons.
+Silicon Valley R&D meets late-night bar food.
+The recipe was beta-tested at Stanford's d.school hackathons.

 Dutch crunch turkey sandwich